A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Results

-The nucleosynthesis of rapidly accreting SMS and QS is also worth briefly discussing.
-As these objects burn H through the CNO cycle until the GRI is reached and remain essentially fully convective throughout, they can synthesize a maximum mass of Nitrogen $M_N = \overline{X_N} \mgri \le X^{\rm ini}_{\rm CNO} \mgri \approx (1-1.5)\times 10^{-2} \, 10^{[{\rm O/H}]^{\rm ini}} \mgri $, where $\overline{X_N}$ is the average nitrogen mass fraction in the star and $X^{\rm ini}_{\rm CNO}$ the initial mass fraction in C+N+O. For the model shown in Fig.~\ref{fig:kipp_1} with $[{\rm O/H}]^{\rm ini}=-2.1$, this corresponds to $M_N \approx (5-8)$ \msun, in agreement with the predicted average mass fraction $X_{\rm N} \sim 10^{-4}$ before the GRI is reached.
-No further nucleosynthesis occurs after that, during the QS phase, since temperature and density in the envelope are too low.
-If accretion continues beyond GRI, the N abundance rapidly decreases again to that of the accreted matter, as also shown in this figure.
-The surface abundances of these objects are therefore predicted to be variable with time but mostly determined by the accreting matter, and CNO equilibrium values (high N/O and N/C) can only be reached during a short amount of time or if the objects stop accretion close to or before GRI.
+The nucleosynthesis and the expected variations of the surface chemical properties of rapidly accreting SMS and QS are also worth discussing.
+Before reaching the GRI, the star burns H through the CNO cycle as well as the NeNa and MgAl chains, in its very massive convective core.
+No further nucleosynthesis occurs during the QS phase, since the temperature and density of the envelope are too low.
+They can thus synthesize a maximum mass of nitrogen $M_N = \overline{X_N} \mgri \le X^{\rm ini}_{\rm CNO} \mgri \approx (1-1.5)\times 10^{-2} \, 10^{[{\rm O/H}]^{\rm ini}} \mgri $, where $\overline{X_N}$ is the average nitrogen mass fraction in the star and $X^{\rm ini}_{\rm CNO}$ the initial mass fraction in C+N+O. For the model shown in Fig.~\ref{fig:kipp_1} with $[{\rm O/H}]^{\rm ini}=-2.1$, this corresponds to $M_N \approx (5-8)$ \msun, in agreement with the predicted average mass fraction $X_{\rm N} \sim 10^{-4}$ before the GRI is reached.
+However, in our SMS model, the very extended convective core is surrounded by a radiative envelope.
+Therefore, the fresh N is expected to appear at the surface only at the beginning of the QS phase, when the envelope becomes fully convective and mixes up the nucleosynthesis products.
+Simultaneously to the N enrichment, the surface abundances of C and O are dropping (not shown in the figure) as a result of CNO-cycle.
+No more N is produced later, as nucleosynthesis is quenched in the QS since the temperature and density in its envelope are too low.
+If this object stops accreting, the surface abundances then remain constant, with a value for N that is depicted by the color of the dashed line in Fig.~\ref{fig:kipp_1}.
+However, if accretion continues beyond the GRI, the surface abundance of N rapidly decreases again due to dilution with the accreted matter, as shown in Fig.~\ref{fig:kipp_1}.
+Therefore, the CNO equilibrium values (high N/O and N/C) can only be reached during a short amount of time at the very beginning of the QS phase or if the objects stop accreting close to or before the GRI.